 Diagnosis and treatment

 To diagnose a person with tennis elbow, a doctor will generally ask for the patient’s medical history and symptoms.
 Then, the patient might be asked to do some simple arm movements such as straightening of the wrist and folding of the arm to check for any pain while doing so.
 In some cases, the doctor might opt for imaging tests like X-ray and MRI scans to take a better look at what’s going on inside the arm.
-The doctor may also suggest a test called Electromyography (EMG) to rule out any nerve problems.

 Post-diagnosis, the patient will be asked to stop playing sports or do certain kinds of work like typing, painting, etc. to give the arm proper rest.
 However, since “absolute rest leads to rust,” the patient may need to learn the use of the shoulder and upper arm muscles so that there is some movement but no strain on the elbow.
 The doctor may recommend the following treatment options based on the severity of the condition –